 - Alumni Circle on Data Cooperation, September 2020 - see HERE the minutes of our digital kick-off workshop

 - Alumni Conference "Solving globals challenges through data cooperation", March 2021, the Call for Abstracts will be published soon

 Resources for data management

 - With your input from the Online Survey, we compiled HERE a list of data repositories and portals, which are relevant for research data of ZMT Alumni and staff.

 - Three 20 minute videos introducing the principles of data management, FAIR principles and data management plan by the Danish e-Infrastructure Cooperation: https://vidensportal.deic.dk/en/RDMELearn

 Holmstrand, K.F., den Boer, S.P.A., Vlachos, E., Martínez-Lavanchy, P.M., Hansen, K.K.
 (Eds.)
 (2019).
 Research Data Management (eLearning course). doi: 10.11581/dtu:00000047

 - More information on "How to FAIR": https://www.howtofair.dk/about/

 - Find free online courses e.g., about data analysis: https://www.edx.org/

-- List of data repositories for your discipline: https://www.nature.com/sdata/policies/repositories
+- A list of data repositories for different disciplines: https://www.nature.com/sdata/policies/repositories